Marist Brothers College Rosalie: History

-Crest, motto and uniform
+Crest and motto

 The College colours are Cerise and Blue.
 The Latin motto “Age Quod Agis” when translated reads “Whatever you do, do it wholeheartedly and well”.
 There are two symbols on the shield.
 On the left the Marist “M”, the international crest of the Marist Brothers order.
 On the right are an open book and a torch, the symbols of learning.

-Uniform

-Standard school uniform for juniors is a blue shirt, blue jumper with school logo, blue and cerise striped tie.
-For senior it is a white shirt, blue tie with centrally placed school crest, and a blue blazer with cerise trim.

-Football uniforms for all divisions except the 1sts are a blue jersey with cerise large horizontal bar with two smaller bars.
-For the 1sts a white jersey with a blue and cerise horizontal stripe through the middle (first used during the 1960s and used initially in the TAS Rugby Union competition.
-The white jersey was later used by the 1sts in Rugby League competition.
-The 1st grade were affectionately known as “The White Knights”).

-For athletics cerise and blue vertical stripes were used on the singlets.